QEC-pages/vecdec/README.md

 `uthash` by Troy D. Hanson and Arthur O'Dwyer is used for hashing storage (header file `src/uthash.h` is included with the distribution).

+Shell scripts in the `examples/` directory assume command-line versions of `PyMatching` and `Stim` packages compiled and located in `../PyMatching` and `../Stim` (with respect to the location of this file).
+These excellent packages written by Oscar Higgott and Craig Gidney, respectively, are available from `GitHub`.
+Please refer to the documentation of these packages for the installation instructions.

 ## Future